 Creating apps and projects is part of our course progressions.

-When a student works in the context of a classroom, their teacher also has access to view the projects created by any student in the classroom.
+When Students works in the context of a classroom, their Teacher also has access to view the projects created by any Students in the classroom.

 Students over age 13 can also, at their discretion, post their projects to social media.